ITNG/ModelingNeuralDynamics/README.md

 # ModelingNeuralDynamics
-An Introduction to Modeling Neuronal Dynamics - Borgers in python and C++
+An Introduction to Modeling Neuronal Dynamics - Borgers in python